-The Harry Gwala District Municipality reviewed and approved its Employment Equity Plan in February 2018.
-The Employment Equity Report of HGDM was completed in the 2018/19 reporting period which started on the 01st October 2017 to the 30 September 2018.
-After completing the report, it was submitted to the Department of Labour before the due date of 15 January 2019.
+The Harry Gwala District Municipality reviewed and approved its Employment Equity Plan on the 28 June 2019.
+The Employment Equity Report of HGDM was completed in the 2018/19 reporting period which started on the 01st October 2018 to the 30

+September 2019.
+After completing the report, it was submitted to the Department of Labour before the due date of 15 January 2020.